ircdocs/modern-irc/_includes/modern-appendix.md

 {% numericheader ERR_BADCHANMASK %}

-      "<channel> :Bad Channel Mask"
+      "<client> <channel> :Bad Channel Mask"

-Indicates the supplied channel name is not a valid.
+Indicates the supplied channel name is not valid.

 This is similar to, but stronger than, {% numeric ERR_NOSUCHCHANNEL %}, which indicates that the channel does not exist, but that it may be a valid name.